lra/mackup/README.md

 ## What does it do ?

-- Backups your application settings in Dropbox
+- Backups your application settings in a safe directory (e.g. Dropbox)
 - Syncs your application settings among all your workstations
 - Restores your configuration on any fresh install in one command line